samdomeier/Springboard-projects/Predicting_Heart_Disease_Rate/README.md

   This will have every step in the "Detailed Notebook" for the model creation.

 ## Executive Summary
+For the final step in my model creation, there were four methods that were considered for hyperparameter tuning.
+The results can be seen in the table below.

 |  | Model Description	| Model Score	| Mean Fit Time (s)	| Std Fit Time |
 | --- | --- | --- | --- | --- |